UnexomWid/eryn/README.md

 Current number: [|num|]
 [|end@|]

-There's also support for components!
+There is also support for components!
 [|% comp.eryn : {message: "Hello"} |]
 This is some content for the component!
 It can use the component context: [|context.message|]